balenaltd/handbook/Support.md

 ### When you shift starts
 * Check S/support and S/intercom inboxes to see if any new conversations have been started by a user, a user has replied to you or there are new messages from existing conversations with other members of staff which have not been answered yet.
 Go through and check each open conversation.
 Its important to look at the `Open` tab and not the `unassigned` tab in the Front inbox.
+* Any tickets labeled 'premium' have an SLA.
+ * Urgent (severity 1) - must be replied to in 60 minutes
+ * Severity 2 - must be replied to in 3 hours
+ * Severity 3- must be replied to in 24 hours
+ * Severity 4 - doesn't have an SLA!
+Woo.
+We still want to respond promptly, but it's definitely a lower priority than the others
 * If you are not sure about the state of existing conversations with others, ask the support engineer from the previous time slot to fill you in.
 * If the conversation is new or a user has replied to you, go ahead and respond, skip to the Replying workflow.
 * Otherwise, if a user has replied to an existing conversation with another member of staff and they're around, ping them to deal with it, or step in yourself if you know you can take it over.
 If they are not around you'll need to make a judgment call - read the conversation and see whether it would make sense for you to jump in and reply.